ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 > {: .solution}
 {: .challenge}

-Finally, after grouping we read individual attributes such as the filename which gives us the specific name of the preprocessed data file we want to read and analyse.
+After grouping we read individual attributes such as the filename which gives us the specific name of the preprocessed data file we want to read and analyse.
-Following this, we see the call to a function called *compute_diagnostic*.
+Following this, we see the call to a function called *compute_diagnostic* (line 39).
 In this example, this is where the analyses on the data is done.
 If you were writing your own diagnostic, this is the function you would write your own code in.

 ## Diagnostic Computation
 The *compute_diagnostic* function in this example uses a software called [Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read